 Family suites cost $550 to $800 per night, which is Moderate and even some Deluxe resort pricing.
 Standard rooms are overpriced relative to Pop Century.
 The resort feels very kid-oriented, which can feel overwhelming for adult couples without children.

-Disney Springs hotels are not as cheap as they appear.
-Every Disney Springs hotel except the Drury Plaza charges mandatory resort fees ($25 to $39 per night) and parking fees ($25 to $45 per night) on top of the room rate.
+Disney Springs partner hotels are not as cheap as they appear.
+Six of the seven charge mandatory resort fees ($25 to $39 per night) and parking fees ($25 to $45 per night) on top of the room rate.
+Only the Drury Plaza charges zero fees.
 A $90 Wyndham Garden room actually costs $156 per night after fees.
 A $100 Holiday Inn room costs $164.
 Disney-owned resorts charge zero resort fees and include free parking.
+Nearby DVC Villas like Saratoga Springs and Old Key West also have no hidden fees.

 The advertised price is not the price you pay.